220.127.116.11 TM-88 Bond Strength Test for Tack Coat

 Scope.
 This test method determines the bond strength of an applied tack coat material from a metal substrate.
-For new product approval, the testing apparatus, substrate, and using other alternate test methods are acceptable.
+For new product approval, the testing apparatus, substrate, and the use of other alternate test methods are acceptable.

-The metal substrate surface used for testing shall be a KTA 1/8” x 3” x 6” blasted cleaned 2 mil profile.
+The metal substrate surface used for testing is a KTA 1/8” x 3” x 6” blasted cleaned 2 mil profile.

 Adhesion testing dollies are used to apply the tack coat material and bond to the metal substrate.

 Calibration.
 The apparatus for this test shall be calibrated based on manufactures recommendations and shall be supplied with a Certificate of Calibration.
 The calibration shall be done on an annual basis from the date of calibration.

 Procedure.
 Thoroughly clean the dollies and bonding substrate surfaces that will be used for testing.
 The bonding substrate will need to be labeled to ensure that lot to lot testing is traceable.
 At least three test specimens shall be prepared to represent a tack coat product.

 The tack coat material to be tested should be properly heated and mixed in accordance with the manufacturer’s recommendations.
 Upon proper mixing of the material apply enough material to the bottom of the dolly so that the bottom is completely covered and firmly press the dolly to the labeled metal substrates.
 The bottom of the dolly should be suitably covered, but not so much that the material rolls and bonds to the sides of the dolly.